Hubspot CRM vs Pipedrive: Which CRM is Best For You?

 The service hub offers tickets that can be used to keep track of issues with your customers.
 You can assign tickets to members of your team so that they can provide help to each client at the right time.

-You can also use filters for a more effortless user experience, which streamlines your workflow
+You can also use filters for a more effortless user experience, which streamlines your workflow.

 Search your different filters to find exactly what you need.
-There is also a data import button, which allows you to sync, or import data from other apps.
+There is also a data import button, which allows you to sync or import data from other apps.

 4. Automation

 The automation feature works well.
-For example, if you would like to let a team member know when a lead has viewed your website three times, you can automate an email that will be sent to your sales rep. This will tell them that they should contact the client.
+For example, if you would like to let a team member know when a lead has viewed your website three times, you can automate an email that will be sent to your sales rep.

 (They also have email templates that you can use, or if you prefer something customizable, you can create your own.)

-The ease of use when it comes to workflow automation is super simple, which is an excellent feature for effective project management
+The ease of use when it comes to workflow automation is super simple, which is an excellent feature for effective project management.

 5. Reports

-I must say that I liked the reports feature quite a lot for Hubspot, as you can keep track of all aspects of your business in one place.
-There are many options in this section that you can use to keep an eye on metrics, from your team performances to your sales pipelines, the calls that have been made, and even your marketing analytics.
+There are many options in this section that you can use to keep an eye on metrics, from your team performances to your sales pipelines, which calls have been made, and even your marketing analytics.

-So if you are data-obsessed, then Hubspot might be the right option for you, as it takes data tracking to the next level.
+So if you are data-obsessed, then HubSpot might be the right option for you, as it takes data tracking to the next level.

 It includes: